NoHatCoder/KISSC/README.md

 # KISSC
 A small, simple, and easy-to-use JavaScript compression library.
 Supports Unicode strings.

+### Statement of support
+This library is finished, no additional development is planned.
+It is to the best of my knowledge bug-free, and should be considered a safer choice than more complicated libraries.
+The issue tracker is open, and any issue opened will generellay be dealt with.

 ### Usage
 The `kissc.compress` function takes two arguments, first the string to be compressed, second an optional encoding parameter.
 An encoding value of 6 (default) will produce a BASE64 string that is safe in pretty much any context.
 An encoding value of 15 will produce a BASE32768 string that is safe to use in JavaScript and LocalStorage, is legal Unicode, and contain no code points below 256.